 The acclaimed food court features an array of international cuisine and treats to try.
 Buddha Bowl, anyone?

 - 12th annual Veggie Fest

 - Aug.
 12-13

 - Free admission

-*Please note that if you do not choose West or South for the region selection, your event will not appear in the calendar.
+*Please note that if you do not choose West or Southwest for the region selection, your event will not appear in the calendar.
 All events will be reviewed before publishing to the calendar.
 Event approval usually occurs on Wednesdays; if you need your event to be reviewed before then, please email Annie at [email protected]